Construction Managers Retiring Means Opportunities for Tradespeople to Move Up

 7 Things To Know About Becoming a Construction Manager

-- What qualities do construction managers need?
-It’s no surprise that effective construction managers must be great leaders with exceptional decision-making abilities.
+3. What qualities do construction managers need?
+It’s no surprise that effective construction managers must be great leaders with exceptional decision-making abilities and other soft skills.
 To ensure projects are completed correctly — on time and on budget — construction managers must be able to delegate and make judgment calls.
 As a construction manager, you need great communication skills, too, so you can give clear direction and explain complex information, orally and in writing.
 Strong analytical skills, technical skills and business know-how are all essential for construction managers.

-- What’s the job outlook for construction managers?
-According to the BLS, employment of construction managers is projected to grow 11 percent through 2030, faster than the average for other management occupations and all occupations, period.
-As shared above, the job outlook is strong because construction managers are changing occupations or leaving the labor force altogether (retiring, etc.).
+7. What’s the job outlook for construction managers?
+According to the BLS, employment of construction managers is projected to grow 9 percent through 2033, faster than the average for other management occupations and all occupations, period.
+As shared above, the job outlook is strong because construction managers are pursuing other opportunities or leaving the labor force altogether (retiring, etc.).
 The need for construction managers is also expected to expand along with construction activity.
 As the BLS notes, population and business growth over the next decade means new homes, office buildings, retail outlets, hospitals, schools, restaurants and the like will need to be constructed.
 Construction managers will also be needed to oversee improvements in infrastructure, from roads to bridges, and to work in the green energy field as it continues to grow.
-If you’re working on solar projects with PeopleReady Skilled Trades, you are setting yourself up well to one day transition into management in this rapidly expanding field.

 At PeopleReady Skilled Trades, we want to help you grow your career by helping you build your skills.
 By working with us, you’re on the path to becoming a leader, whether you go into construction management or not.
 But if you do, know that PeopleReady Skilled Trades can connect you with jobs for construction managers too.
 Through our direct placement services, we match qualified, professional construction candidates with companies across the U.S.